Château Tanunda

 About Château Tanunda

-Château Tanunda is a Barossa Valley venue with a clearly confirmed 3 Star Prestige recognition for 2025.
-With limited verified public-planning detail available here, the safest way to use this guide is as a concise decision aid rather than as a source for unconfirmed logistics, menus, hours, shipping, or visit formats.
+Château Tanunda is a Barossa Valley venue with 3 Star Prestige recognition for 2025.
+Use this guide as a concise decision aid, but for specific logistics, menus, hours, shipping, or visit formats, contact the venue directly.

 Book for a premium Barossa stop, not a casual add-on

 Because Château Tanunda carries 3 Star Prestige (2025), it is reasonable to treat it as a priority Barossa Valley stop when planning a premium itinerary.
-The exact reservation process, availability, visit format are not verified here, so confirm those details directly rather than relying on assumptions.
+The exact reservation process, availability, visit format should be confirmed directly rather than relying on assumptions.

 If you are comparing it with other Barossa Valley options, keep the comparison broad and itinerary-led.
 For a wider regional view, use the full Barossa Valley guide and decide which venues best match the kind of day you want.